Table of Content

-In 2019, there are more than 5.11 billion mobile users in the world.
+In 2019, there are already more than 5.11 billion mobile users in the world.
 This is a clear sign that it would be in your best interest to give mobile advertisement the attention that it deserves.
+To have a breakthrough in your conversion rates, you need to have a clear mobile advertising campaign strategy in place.

 Sadly, many marketers are still making their landing pages, campaigns, and ad groups using a desktop approach.
 They later add mobile advertising as a side thing, missing out on a lot of sales.

-In this article, I will discuss all the factors that you need to observe to have a successful campaign.
+The article lists the key factors that you need to observe in order to have a successful marketing game.

 The easier your customers are able to reach you, the more they are likely to shop with you.
 Instead of using the traditional method where you put a landline number that leads them to the website, give them the option to contact you directly.